Treating injuries & Kit Fill List

 Adhesive Bandages - Latex-free adhesive bandage dressings for minor wounds

-Elastic Bandage Roll - Cohesive bandage roll for supporting injuries and adhering first aid dressings
+Elastic Bandage Roll - Cohesive bandage roll for supporting injuries and adhering to first aid dressings

 Hand Sanitizer - Antibacterial, alcohol hand sanitizer packets for hand hygiene in the workplace